Age requirements in gymnastics: Legal exceptions

-The one exception to the F.I.G.'s age restrictions until recently applied to the year before the Olympics, when gymnasts who were one year below the required age, but would be the required age in the Olympic year, were allowed to compete as seniors at the World Championships and other FIG meets.
+At one time, an exception to the FIG's age restrictions applied to women's artistic gymnastics the year before the Olympics, when gymnasts who were one year below the required age, but would be the required age in the Olympic year, were allowed to compete as seniors at the World Championships and other FIG meets.
 For instance, gymnasts born in 1977 were allowed to compete at senior events in 1991, when they were 14 or turning 14 within the calendar year.
-Within the last Olympic cycle, gymnasts born in 1992 were permitted to compete as seniors in 2007.
-This was permitted to allow nations to qualify to the Olympics with their best teams, and to give emerging gymnasts some experience in major competition before the Olympics.
 However, the FIG eliminated this exception as of the 2012 Olympic cycle.

-In addition, the age requirement technically only applies to meets which are sanctioned and regulated directly by the FIG: the Olympics, the World Championships and the World Cup circuit.
-Many other meets, such as the European Championships, have separate divisions for juniors.
-Additionally, some competitions, such as the Pan Am Games, the Pacific Rim Championships and the All-Africa Games, have different rules which permit seniors and juniors to compete together.
-There are also numerous international competitions specifically limited to junior gymnasts, such as the Japan Junior International, Moscow World Stars, the Junior Pan American Championships, and the Youth Olympic Games.

 Verification procedures

 According to official statements from the FIG, "the accepted proof of a gymnast’s eligibility for competition is a valid passport issued by the country of residence."
 This verification process has been criticized by some in the gymnastics community, with the argument that countries can manufacture and submit falsified documents for underage gymnasts.
 In several cases, gymnasts involved in age falsification have verified that they did in fact compete under forged passports provided to them by their federations.

-Since 2009, gymnasts competing in FIG-sanctioned events at both the senior and junior level have been required to have licenses issued by the Federation.
+Since 2009, gymnasts competing in FIG-sanctioned events at both the senior and junior level have been required to have licenses issued by the federation.
 These licenses reportedly verify the competitors' ages based on their passports.
 However, the licensing does not include any independent verification of submitted passport information.